spawnmarvel/azure-automation-bicep-and-labs/azure-extra-linux-vm/READMELinuxSSL.md

 ## Wordpress Install

+Take a snap of the drive before install

 It should just be to install it and then follow the small steps above for ssl

+Take a snap of the drive when HTTP is ok

+Start SSL stuff

 ## HTTPS for wordpress self signed